buudz/ILV_TCG_Builds/README.md

 Download and test all the current features.

-Buy Packs, Sell/Buy Cards, Build your Decks.
 Play in Solo, Adventure and Multiplayer Modes.